Searching for trips..

 To the south of Baffin Island, at the entrance to the fjord leading to Iqaluit, the capital of Nunavut, lies the Grinnell Glacier.
 Iqaluit’s name is derived from the Inuktitut language; it means “place of many fish”, as the waters of the fjord are teeming with Arctic char.
 The glacier, which is approximately 800 metres (2,625 feet) high, is named after Henry Grinnell, an American philanthropist who funded several polar expeditions in the 19th century.
 Weather permitting, you will have the privilege of admiring the glacier front from the sea during an outing in an inflatable dinghy, before landing to walk up the valley running along the glacier, in a rocky landscape with tundra vegetation.

-During your day at sea, make the most of the many services and activities on board.
+During your journey at sea, make the most of the many services and activities on board.
 Treat yourself to a moment of relaxation in the spa or stay in shape in the fitness centre.
 Depending on the season, let yourself be tempted by the swimming pool or a spot of sunbathing.
-This day without a port of call will also be an opportunity to enjoy the conferences or shows proposed on board, to do some shopping in the boutique or to meet the PONANT photographers in their dedicated space.
+This journey without a port of call will also be an opportunity to enjoy the conferences or shows proposed on board, depending on the activities offered, or to do some shopping in the boutique or to meet the PONANT photographers in their dedicated space.
 As for lovers of the open sea, they will be able to visit the ship’s upper deck to admire the spectacle of the waves and perhaps be lucky enough to observe marine species.
 A truly enchanted interlude, combining comfort, rest and entertainment.

 From 1941 to 1992, the town of Kangerlussuaq in Greenland was home to an American military base.
 Nowadays, thanks to its international airport, it has become a transit point for travellers seeking adventure in the Far North.
 Located to the north of the Arctic Circle, this town is the starting point of magnificent discoveries surrounded by unspoiled nature.
 Indeed, just a few dozen kilometres from there it is possible to get close to the Greenland ice sheet, the largest body of ice in the Northern Hemisphere.
 From Kangerlussuaq, admire also the superb landscapes of tundra in autumnal colours, where Arctic hares, musk oxen, Arctic foxes, reindeer, falcons and eagles live.

-Vessel Type: Luxury Small Ship
+Vessel Type: Luxury Expedition / Cruise Ship

 Length: 142 metres